eocron/ORegex/README.md

 Object oriented Regular Expressions implementation.
 The syntax is the same as .NET Regex.

 This implementation based on original Microsoft Regular Expression Engine and persist it's syntax and usage in C#.
-To declare predicate match in pattern you type {number_of_predicate} and feed ObjectRegex<T> instance you predicate as one of arguments in constructor.
+To declare predicate match in pattern you type {number_of_predicate} and feed ObjectRegex<T> instance your predicates as arguments in constructor.

 #Example